vishalcseiitg/CS-577-C-BASED-VLSI/README.md

 This course will help the students to take up research in the domain of HLS.
 Also, this course will help the students to become proficient for EDA industries.

-Pre-requisites: (1) Basic knowledge of digital circuits (2) Basic knowledge of Data structures and algorithms
+Pre-requisites: (1) Basic knowledge of digital circuits (2) Basic knowledge of Data structures and algorithms.